afollestad/rxkprefs/README.md

 ### The Preference Consumer

-You can use the preference consumer to save preference values from the emissions of an Observable.
+`Pref` itself acts as an Rx `Consumer`.
+You can use this to save preference values from the emissions of an Observable.

 Say you're using [RxBinding](https://github.com/JakeWharton/RxBinding)